 When will the project begin and end?

 Construction began on the Paw Paw Tunnel project in June of 2017.
-Because of safety hazards in the construction area, the north (downstream) end of the tunnel and boardwalk area is CLOSED to visitors until further notice.
 Construction and area closures were expected to last through fall of 2017, but the timeline has been changed.
 Phase 1 of the project, which addressed the most urgent sections of the deteriorating rock slope, has been completed.
 Due to the availability of additional funds,however, the park will immediately begin Phase 2 to address additional hazards downstream of the newly completed section.
 This will provide long-term safe passage through this stretch of towpath.
 More details about an opening date will be provided when available.
 The National Park Service is doing everything possible to minimize closure time and impacts to visitors.

 What is the need for the project?

 Loose rock above the towpath at the “cut” and north portal (downstream entrance to the tunnel) presents potential safety hazards to visitors.
 This rock also threatens to damage the boardwalk section of the towpath.
 This project provides for visitor safety from rock fall as well as protection for the boardwalk/towpath.